Dr. Deborah Aiken

 Dr. Andrew Wyner

-Andrew Wyner holds a PhD in Chemical Engineering from the University of Toronto and an MBA with concentrations in Strategy and Marketing from York University.
+Dr. Andrew Wyner holds a PhD in Chemical Engineering from the University of Toronto and an MBA with concentrations in Strategy and Marketing from York University.
 In a 27-year career with Eastman Kodak he held management positions in R&D, Engineering, Manufacturing, Regulatory Affairs, Competitive Intelligence, Marketing, and Global Strategy.
 He taught Business, Management, and Economics courses for 12 years at several colleges in the Rochester, New York, area.
-Dr. Wyner has worked in 10 countries and this experience has informed his global perspective in teaching courses in International Business, International Management, International Economics, and International Marketing.
+Dr. Wyner has worked in 10 countries and these experiences have informed his global perspective in teaching courses in International Business, International Management, International Economics, and International Marketing.
 Because of his great interest in travel, he has visited a total of 104 countries.